TheHive-Project/CortexDocs/admin/admin-guide.md

 }
 ```

-### Entity size limit
+### Entity Size Limit
 The Play framework used by Cortex sets the HTTP body size limit to 100KB by
 default for textual content (json, xml, text, form data) and 10MB for file
 uploads.
-This could be too small in most cases so you may want to change it with
+This could be too small in some cases so you may want to change it with
 the following settings in the `application.conf` file:

 ```